Integrating a Causal Foundation Model into a Prescriptive Maintenance Framework for Optimising Production-Line OEE: PriMa-Causa

 \subsection{Causal Effect Estimation}

-Following recent work on causal foundation models \cite{causalFM}, \cite{doPFN}, PriMa-Causa is based on the Prior-data Fitted Network (PFN) framework \cite{PFNs}, \cite{TabPFN}, a methodology employing a transformer architecture to perform Bayesian inference through in-context learning.
+Following recent work on causal foundation models \cite{causalFM, doPFN}, PriMa-Causa is based on the Prior-data Fitted Network (PFN) framework \cite{PFNs, TabPFN}, a methodology employing a transformer architecture to perform Bayesian inference through in-context learning.
 This approach is adapted for causal effect estimation by pre-training the model exclusively on synthetic datasets generated from a diverse prior over SCMs.
-During the process of inference, PriMa-Causa employs in-context learning to estimate conditional interventional distributions from observational data.
-Consequently, the requirement for re-training specific to datasets and the need for a causal graph is eliminated.
-Robertson et al. demonstrate in \cite{doPFN} that a PFN based foundation model can predict interventional outcomes from observational data, and prove that it provides an optimal approximation of the conditional interventional distribution (CID) with respect to the chosen prior over data-generating models.
-Ma et al. also show that their CausalFM framework \cite{causalFM}, pre-trained with an SCM-based prior, achieves competitive results in estimating CATEs, and this without the need for re-training at inference time.
-While preserving the underlying transformer architecture, we adapt the synthetic data generation \ref{subsec: Synthetic Data Generator}, model architecture and pre-training to better reflect the specific characteristics of the production environment.
+During inference, PriMa-Causa employs in-context learning to estimate conditional interventional distributions from observational data.
+Consequently, the need for dataset-specific retraining and for a causal graph is eliminated.
+Robertson et al. demonstrate in \cite{doPFN} that a PFN-based foundation model can predict interventional outcomes from observational data, and prove that it provides an optimal approximation of the conditional interventional distribution (CID) with respect to the chosen prior over data-generating models.
+Ma et al. also show that their CausalFM framework \cite{causalFM}, pre-trained with an SCM-based prior, achieves competitive results in estimating CATEs, without the need for retraining at inference time.